makersacademy/rps-challenge/README.md

 Sessions 1 and 2 done following the Battle game as a template.
 Needed help on part 3 from class mates.

+Got stuck on randomised opponent functionality so used the walkthrough as guide.